The Kansas City Chiefs are returning to the Super Bowl -- and so is the controversy over the team's name

 The Chiefs are named for former Kansas City mayor Harold Roe Bartle, a White man who impersonated Native American culture.

-Before becoming mayor, Bartle was actively involved in leadership the Boy Scouts of America.
+Before becoming mayor, Bartle was actively involved in leadership of the Boy Scouts of America.
 In 1925, he created the Tribe of Mic-O-Say, a scouting organization that drew on Native American heritage and customs.

 Bartle was not a Native American, but claimed he was "inducted into a local tribute of the Arapaho people," according to Mohawk journalist Vincent Schilling.
 Bartle was called "Lone Bear," and later came to be colloquially known as "Chief."